Multi-Purchase Behavior: Modeling, Estimation and Optimization: Experiments

-We perform two assessments: (a) the fit of the \rcm~model on real world datasets, and (b) the revenue gains that can be achieved with this model compared to other competing models.
+We perform three sub-experiments using real world datasets: (a) we assess the fit of the \rcm~model versus others, (b) we assess the revenue gains achieved compared to other models, and (c) we assess the run-time gains across models.